pingcap/docs-cn/sql-statements/sql-statement-add-column.md

 ## MySQL compatibility

-* Adding multiple columns at the same time is currently not supported.
+* Adding multiple columns at the same time in a statement is currently not supported.
 * Adding a new column and setting it to the `PRIMARY KEY` is not supported.
 * Adding a new column and setting it to `AUTO_INCREMENT` is not supported.
+* There are limitations on adding generated columns, refer to: [generated column limitations](/generated-columns.md#limitations).

 ## See also